-For CASC-J11, E implements a multi-core strategy-scheduling automatic mode.
+For CASC-29, E implements a two-stage multi-core strategy-scheduling automatic mode.
 The total CPU time available is broken into several (unequal) time slices.
 For each time slice, the problem is classified into one of several classes, based on a number of simple features (number of clauses, maximal symbol arity, presence of equality, presence of non-unit and non-Horn clauses, possibly presence of certain axiom patterns...).
 For each class, a schedule of strategies is greedily constructed from experimental data as follows: The first strategy assigned to a schedule is the the one that solves the most problems from this class in the first time slice.
 Each subsequent strategy is selected based on the number of solutions on problems not already solved by a preceding strategy.
+The strategies are then scheduled onto the available cores and run in parallel.